Ansh7902/PowerBI_Project---Adventure_Work_Report/README.md

 ## 2. Short Description

-This dashboard provides a comprehensive view of AdventureWorks' sales performance, customer behavior, and product trends.
+This dashboard provides a comprehensive view of AdventureWorks'(A Fictional Company) sales performance, customer behavior, and product trends.
 It enables stakeholders to monitor KPIs, identify high-performing segments, and uncover growth opportunities.
 The goal is to support data-driven decision-making through interactive and visually intuitive insights.